sanket-1337/delta-demo/README.md

 # Delta-demo
-This is for Git &amp; Github
+This is for Git &amp; Github.